infdevv/sophias-lorebary-tools/readme.md

 Actually she wouldn't fix it, Claude would cause she vibecoded the whole thing.
 Yes, its that easy to tell if Claude made it or not, its not rocket science.

-The only good thing about the security is that the site has CORS.
+The only good thing about the security is that the site has CORS (easily bypassable through something like a TompHTTP bare server).
 That's it.

 Also, theres probably more vulnerabilites than the ones listed here.
 But I haven't looked that far into the site.